 Hing / Asafoetida – Adding Hing to food after post-pregnancy is especially important.
 This helps in better digestion and eases out the gas/flatulence issue that every mother faces after delivery.

 Ajwain / Carrom seeds – These seeds help in digestion.
 It is tender towards the digestive system, especially if the mother is breastfeeding. it is believed that Ajwain’s aromatic oil is released in breast milk, and helps in regulating baby’s motions and digestion.

 Jeera – Along with the above-mentioned spices, Jeera too has significance in a postoperative mum’s diet.
 Jeera helps in digestion as well as helps in milk production.
 Some Indian families also make special jeera ladoos for new moms.

 These spices should be added to a postoperative mum’s diet whenever possible.

 Image : Copyright: aniwhite / 123RF Stock Photo

 Many women wish to get back in shape soon after the delivery but that is practically inadvisable.
 Just as it takes time to gain weight during pregnancy, similarly, it does need time to lose the accumulated fat.
 Also, you now have the responsibility of feeding a growing baby and you cannot stop eating yourself.
 Not only can it harm your body after the surgery but, the baby can also become malnourished.

 Do not fall into the trap of people who offer crash diets to get you back in shape.
 Strenuous exercises are avoided in the first few months since the wounds are still healing.
 Understand that your body is weak and needs all the nutrition and rest before exerting much.
-As a matter of fact, women who nurse their babies lose weight faster than those who bottle-feed their baby.
+As a matter of fact, women who nurse their babies lose weight faster than those who bottle-feed their babies.
 So you can refer to our Indian Diet Plan For Mothers After Cesarean Delivery and have blissful motherhood.